 City of Gold Coast currently has nine Sister Cities Agreements.

 The City, through the Mayor's Office, is working closely with our sister cities and partnership cities to inspire the cultural embellishments of Gold Coast Chinatown.
 A number of Chinese delegations have visited the City to assist with cultural design ideas for the gateways, street furniture, decorative lighting and public art.

 The City has been working with Jining City, which donated a carved statue of the great Chinese philosopher Confucius.
 The Mayor officially accepted the statue on his recent visit to Jining City, which is the birth place of Confucius.

 City of Gold Coast is working closely with other cities to design and donate the Paifang and other public art for the precinct.

 The Gold Coast Chinatown Precinct Plan includes the streetscape design, retail and events strategies plus investment attraction activities and management.

-Download and view the Gold Coast Chinatown Precinct Plan (PDF 16mb)
+Download and view the Gold Coast Chinatown Precinct Plan from the Chinatown precinct plans page.